UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using the Price to Compare shows that switching to green energy often costs very little extra.

-The Price to Compare is also an excellent tool for eco-conscious consumers.
-If your goal is to reduce your carbon footprint, you might be worried that renewable energy is too expensive.
-By using the PTC as a baseline, you can see exactly how much extra, if anything, it costs to switch to a 100% green energy plan.
+The PTC is also an excellent tool for eco-conscious consumers who want to reduce their home’s carbon footprint.
+Many people assume that sourcing their power from solar or wind farms is prohibitively expensive.
+By using your utility’s baseline rate as a comparison tool, you can see exactly how much extra — if anything — it costs to switch to a 100% green energy plan.

 Eco Edge: When shopping on state comparison sites, look for the “renewable content” percentage listed next to the rate.
-This allows you to choose an eco-conscious alternative that aligns with both your budget and your values.
+This allows you to choose an eco-conscious alternative that aligns perfectly with both your monthly budget and your environmental values.

 A five-step checklist for switching energy suppliers and a person on a laptop comparing rates.